evshiron/IngressCraft/README.md

 ## Resources

-This project includes some resource files from ingress.apk.
-Will be removed in some commits.
+This project includes some resource files from ingress.apk, and most shaders are modified to fit this project.
+Niantic Labs owns those files.

 ## Setup